I recently finished reading The Financial Diet: A Total Beginner’s Guide to Getting Good with Money.

 Not every money book will be helpful for you depending on where you are at in your journey to financial freedom.

-Keep reading to find out my thoughts on this book and whether it is the right for you and where you currently are in your journey!
+Keep reading to find out my thoughts on this book and whether it is right for you and where you currently are in your journey!

-What I Loved about The Financial Diet
+What I loved about The Financial Diet

 The Financial Diet is less of a traditional book, and more like an inclusive handbook.
 You don’t have to sit and read it through all at once, you can skip around and it will still all make sense.
 It covers a little bit on every topic and is laid out in very digestible chunks.
 It’s very colorful and I loved the designs and illustrations by The Financial Diet’s other co-founder, Lauren Van Hage.
 You’ll find all sorts of golden nuggets in there, from recipes to lists, to short two-page interviews with prominent figures in the finance world.